Sergio Ramos: 2014–20: Sustained success and captaincy

 Ramos agreed a new five-year contract with Real Madrid in August 2015, tying him to the club until 2020.
 He was also made captain after the transfer of Casillas to Porto.
-On 8 November Ramos scored his first goal of the season away to Sevilla.
+On 8 November, Ramos scored his first goal of the season away to Sevilla.
 In scoring with an overhead kick he was forced to be substituted due to landing on his injured left shoulder.

 On 20 December 2015, Ramos captained Madrid to a 10–2 victory over Rayo Vallecano, the club's highest scoring La Liga victory in 55 years.
 The following 13 March, he received his 20th red card for Real Madrid in a 2–1 win over Las Palmas, having earlier scored the game's opening goal with a header from an Isco corner kick.
-On 2 April 2016, he returned from suspension in a 2–1 victory against Barcelona at Camp Nou, where he was again sent off, receiving his 21st red card and fourth in a Clásico fixture.
+On 2 April 2016, he returned from suspension in a 2–1 victory against Barcelona at the Camp Nou, where he was again sent off, receiving his 21st red card and fourth in a Clásico fixture.

 Real Madrid reached the 2016 UEFA Champions League Final, where they faced Atlético Madrid.
 Ramos once again scored in a final, putting Real ahead in the first half.
 At the time, he was just the fifth player to score in two different Champions League Finals after Raúl, Samuel Eto'o, Lionel Messi and Cristiano Ronaldo.
 After a second-half equalizer from Atlético, he then scored a penalty in the shoot-out which resulted in Real Madrid winning 5–3; thus, he lifted his first UEFA Champions League trophy as a captain.
 According to author Michael Cox, he also notably "tipped the balance of the game toward Real Madrid" by tripping Yannick Carrasco up and stopping a three-on-one counter in stoppage time, with 30 seconds remaining and the score 1–1.
 He was named man of the match by UEFA after the game.
 By winning the final, Real Madrid earned the right to play against the winners of the 2015–16 UEFA Europa League, Sevilla, in the 2016 UEFA Super Cup.
 Ramos ended the 2015–16 season with three goals in 33 games which was his lowest goal tally and the fewest matches he played in any season at Real Madrid till then, due to ongoing injuries.

 Ramos and Community of Madrid President Cristina Cifuentes with the 2016–17 La Liga trophy during celebrations in Madrid.